 The Road Legal 4WD Association focuses on building trail access for full-sized, road legal 4x4 type vehicles that fit within the definition of what we term Road Legal Four Wheel Drive vehicles (RL4WD).

-A RL4WD is defined as being road-legal, licensed and insured within your State/Providence and having a low range transfer case, functional safety restraints, and a compliant road-legal exhaust.
+A RL4WD is defined as being road-legal, licensed and insured within your State/Providence, functional and compliant safety restraints, and a road-legal exhaust.
+Ideal Road Legal Four Wheel Drive Vehicles for Slow Speed Trails will have a low range transfer case, locking differentials, and sway bar disconnects.

 Pay special attention to the Universal Trail Rating System as many of the trails within our Directory are going to be too tight for larger RL4WD's, while others will just be scenic dirt or gravel back roads.